 Aite no nai kenka wa dekinu

-- Literally: You can't fight alone;
+- Literally: You cannot fight alone;

 悪事千里をはしる